20 Most Important HR Interview Questions For Freshers

 8. Tell me about your management skills?

 The purpose of this question is to know how organized you are.
 While preparing to answer this question: think of how you prioritize things as urgent and important?
 How well can you identify a task/call/action as important or not-important?
-How you manage your everyday tasks?
+How do you manage your everyday tasks?

 During the HR interview, start with what kind of tasks you prioritize over others.
 Also, in case of uncertainties mention that you have a flexible time management style.